wsbbb331/connectFour/README.md

 # Test
 `npm test` fully randomized.
 100% code coverage.

+Also used `eslint` to make sure formatting is good.

 # Run
 `npm start` will start an interactive session to run commands